Our forests: What it takes to manage this precious resource

 Canada’s forests are a vital and renewable resource that contribute to our economy and the global ecosystem.
 At Tolko, we are proud of our industry’s proactive forest management practices and commitment to long-term sustainability.

 We are excited to share an FPAC documentary with you called “Capturing Carbon” that is intended for anyone interested in forestry.
-The 28-minute video that is part of FPAC’s Forestry for the Future campaign, features Tolko foresters Jenna Swanson, RFP, Woodlands Operations Supervisor, Cariboo Woodlands and Jack Darney, RFP, Forestry Superintendent, Cariboo Woodlands.
+The 28-minute video that is part of FPAC’s Forestry for the Future campaign, features Tolko foresters Jenna Swanson, RPF, Woodlands Operations Supervisor, Cariboo Woodlands and Jack Darney, RPF, Forestry Superintendent, Cariboo Woodlands.
 Topics discussed include the impacts of climate change on Canada’s forests, and what the industry is doing to mitigate climate change.

 Watch the full documentary here: Forestry for the Future: Capturing Carbon